 Archive Dive: The Graphics of Feminist Movements

-On International Women’s Day, join facilitators Emily Davidson and Genevieve Flavelle for a unique online workshop looking at archival materials from local feminist organizing and movements from the 1970s to 1990s.
+On International Women’s Day, join facilitators Emily Davidson and Genevieve Flavelle for a unique online workshop looking at archival materials from local feminist movements from the 1970s to 1990s.
 The facilitators will share examples of graphics and ephemera from past feminist organizing and explore stories from the social movements that produced these materials.
 This will be followed by a participatory critique of the graphic design elements of the images and ephemera presented to the group.
 Participants can think of this workshop as one-part people’s history and one-part art school-style crit session!

 About the Facilitators